nschloe/sippp/README.md

 In each of the subdirectories you will find Makefiles that will help you with the compilation of the library.
-All you need to do is specify your favourite Fortran95 compiler in "make.inc" which is to be found at the top level directory Then type make, lean back, and watch the engine at work..
+All you need to do is specify your favourite Fortran95 compiler in "make.inc" which is to be found at the top level directory Then type make, lean back, and watch the engine at work.

 ## Usage